 Even though there is a great deal of choice, only a few companies make these products.
 Products once produced by smaller companies are now owned by the Big 10.

 Food companies use lots of tricks to get us hooked on their products.
-Three things they use to cast a spell on us is sugar, salt, and fat.
+Three things they use to cast a spell on us are sugar, salt, and fat.

 Our bodies are hard-wired for sweets.
 The entire mouth goes crazy for sugar, including the palate.
 There are specialized receptors for sweetness in every one of the mouth’s ten thousand taste buds.